benjaminvanesser/upshot/README.md

-# upshot suite
+# upshot

-Upshot Suite is a Max package comprised of audio effects, event generators, trackers, instruments and many other tools/utilities.
-Upshot Suite was originally created to open up the Ultomaton platform (https://github.com/benjaminvanesser/ultomaton) and create a more flexible environment for building generative patches.
+Upshot is a Max package comprised of audio effects, event generators, trackers, instruments and many other tools/utilities.
+Upshot was originally created to open up the Ultomaton platform (https://github.com/benjaminvanesser/ultomaton) and create a more flexible environment for building generative patches.

 installation

----> move the ‘UpShot Suite’ folder to Documents/Max8/Packages
+---> move the ‘UpShot’ folder to Documents/Max8/Packages

 contents